websanco/liferay-learn/docs/dxp-cloud/latest/en/build-and-deploy/walking-through-the-deployment-life-cycle.md

 ![Verifying module deployment](./walking-through-the-deployment-life-cycle/images/08.png)

-Once you have verified the deployment was successful, you will have completed this tutorial.
+Once you have verified the deployment was successful, you have completed this tutorial.

 ## Additional Information